whoisjorge/gulp-workflow/README.md

 ## Getting Started

-Install some amazing tools before continuing **~ latest versions**.
+Install some amazing tools in your development system before continuing **~ latest versions**.
 These are specified on "requirements" section, just below this text you're reading on so happily :smile:

 __Requirements:__